PR0CK0/CS540_Project/README.md

 * The second query will take about 20 minutes (creates [this file](https://github.com/Psychobagger/CS540_Project/blob/main/contours_analysis2.csv))
 * ***Total time of queries (for my PC and for just two ZIP codes): about an hour***

+Now you have the **contours_analysis2** table, which has parid with elevation.
+You can join it with your other tables (scroll up to Step 0).

 REMINDER: If you only care about the ZIP codes 32114 and/or 32118, then you don't have to run any of these.
-Just download the **contours_analysis2** table, and join it with other tables (scroll up).
+Just download the **contours_analysis2** table, and join it with other tables (scroll up to Step 0).

 That's it.
 It's rather straightforward.